estahr/mva-project/README.md

 # mva-project
-Baseball Datasets for Multivariate Analysis Final Project
+A Multivariate Analysis of Baseball Statistics